thommiano/neural-doodle/README.rst

 .. code:: bash

     # Synthesize a coastline as if painted by Monet.
 This uses "*_sem.png" masks for both images.
-    python3 doodle.py --device=cpu --style samples/Monet.jpg --output samples/Coastline.png
+    python3 doodle.py --style samples/Monet.jpg --output samples/Coastline.png\
+                      --device=cpu --iterations=40

     # Generate a scene around a lake in the style of a Renoir painting.
-    python3 doodle.py --device=gpu0 --style samples/Renoir.jpg --output samples/Landscape.png
+    python3 doodle.py --style samples/Renoir.jpg --output samples/Landscape.png\
+                      --device=gpu0 --iterations=80

 Note the ``--device`` argument that lets you specify which GPU or CPU to use.
+For the samples above, here are the performance results:

+  * **GPU Rendering** — Assuming you have enough on-board RAM, the process should complete in less than 10 minutes, even with twice the iterations.
+  * **CPU Rendering** — This will take hours and hours, possibly up to 12h on older haldware.
+To match quality it'd take twice the time.

-The default is to use ``cpu``, if you have NVIDIA card setup with CUDA/CUDNN already try ``gpu0``.
+The default is to use ``cpu``, if you have NVIDIA card setup with CUDA already try ``gpu0``.
+You can also set environment variable to ``OMP_NUM_THREADS=4`` for CPU use, but we've found the speed improvements to be minimal.

 Installation & Setup
 --------------------

-This project requires Python 3.x.
-You'll also need ``numpy`` and ``scipy`` (numerical computing libraries) installed system-wide.
-Afterwards, you can run the following commands from your terminal:
+This project requires Python 3.4+ and you'll also need ``numpy`` and ``scipy`` (numerical computing libraries) as well as ``python3-dev`` installed system-wide.
+Afterward fetching the repository, you can run the following commands from your terminal to setup a local environment:

 .. code:: bash